-Pure Storage, Inc. (PSTG) CEO Charlie Giancarlo on Q1 2021 Results - Earnings Call Transcript

 Charlie, happy to hear of your recovery from COVID-19 and we all will miss Matt as well, thoughts with his family.

-Can you give us some more color on your comment about I know it's not explicit guidance but your expectation around the flattish performance year-over-year.
-What sort of assumptions are backing that expectation, I mean, we're not holding that guidance.
-We understand that.
-But what are the puts and takes that sort of get you there, any color there would be helpful?
+Can you give us some more color on your comment about I know it's not explicit guidance but your expectation around the flattish performance year-on-year.
+What sort of assumptions are backing that expectation, I mean, we're not holding that as guidance.
+We understand that, but what are the puts and takes that sort of get you there, any color there would be helpful?
 And I'll follow up.

 Charlie Giancarlo

 Sure.
 The puts and takes are that on the positive side, we do still expect some amount of the positive COVID influence that took place in Q1.
-That is some continued pull in and finishing of the urgent issues that that customers have either for work from home, school from home, higher web traffic and transactions and so forth.
+That is some continued pull in and finishing of the urgent issues that that customers have either for work from home, school from home, higher web traffic, and transactions and so forth.
 So we're expecting some increase in that.
 But we're, let's not forget, in Q1, we had about half a quarter of a normal pre-COVID, which we are not going to have here.
-And then we're expecting on the takes the full impact of a lower global economy start to kick in as well.
-And it's the difficulty in projecting is the balance between those two things.
+And then we're expecting on the takes the full impact of a lower global economy start to kick in as well, and it’s -- the difficulty in projecting is the balance between those two things.

-You had a couple other points on that, obviously, we're staying really close to the field as we always do.
-And their inputs are really weighted pretty heavily for us, as we're thinking about Q2.
-And when we think about the headwinds for Q2, really, it's around the increased risk of how the opportunities in Q2 will convert and the timing of those conversions is really the big question mark for us.
+I had a couple other points on that.
+Obviousl, we're staying really close to the field as we always do, and their inputs are really weighted pretty heavily for us as we're thinking about Q2.
+And when we think about the headwinds for Q2, really it's around the increased risk of how the opportunities in Q2 will convert and the timing of those conversions is really the big question mark for us.

-And then looking at the commercial space in the middle market, obviously, there was some softness there that we expect to be a continued headwind for us.
+And then, looking at the commercial space in the middle market, obviously there was some softness there that we expect to be a continued headwind for us.
 But those were factors that we were thinking about on the tailwind side.
 And really, on the headwind, we're also looking at increased recurring revenue that we would expect over time to be a larger portion of our total revenue, which will be a mitigating factor for us as well.

 Operator